What’s the work life balance of engineers? Some engineers have mastered the art of work-life balance, while others immensely struggle.

-They expect their engineers to come in at 8 and leave at 5.
-But if you need to stay longer, then so be it.
+In these fields, companies often expect engineers to clock in at 8 AM and clock out at 5 PM.
+But if you need to stay late, well, that’s just how it goes.

-But if it becomes busy, you’ll be taking work home with you no doubt.
+But when things get busy, you’ll definitely be taking work home with you.

-Imagine if you’re a petroleum engineer stationed in the middle of the ocean for months on end.
-You may not see your family for a long time.
+Imagine being a petroleum engineer stationed in the middle of the ocean for months.
+You won’t see your family for ages!

 7) Defense and government work

-Engineers tend to have a better work life balance in government positions.
+Engineers often find a better work-life balance in government gigs.

 8) Union work